fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/00_preparation/01_start.md

 All of these reasons are good, although not required to start this tutorial.

 More about types of programming languages and their differences later.

+C++ relies on 2 core pillars:

+- direct map to hardware
+- zero-overhead abstraction

+Language aims:

+- You do not pay what you do not use (unused features should not impact performance).
+- User-defined types need to have the same support and performance as built-in types.
+- It must be driven by actual problems and its features should be useful immediately in real world programs.
+- Every feature should be implementable (with a reasonably obvious way to do so).
+Programmers should be free to pick their own programming style, and that style should be fully supported by C++.
+- Allowing a useful feature is more important than preventing every possible misuse of C++.
+- It should provide facilities for organising programs into well-defined separate parts, and provide facilities for combining separately developed parts.
+- No implicit violations of the type system (but allow explicit violations; that is, those explicitly requested by the programmer).
+- There should be no language beneath C++ (except assembly language).
+- C++ should work alongside other existing programming languages, rather than fostering its own separate and incompatible programming environment.
+- If the programmer's intent is unknown, allow the programmer to specify it by providing manual control.

+C++ is well-know for:

+- it's performance
+- being one of (if not the most) complex programming language
+- being hard to learn but covering most features of many other languages together
+- having 40 years long history

 #### Question: Where is C++ used?